 Ingredients

-- 2 large green apple, cored, skin on, chopped (or 3 small green apples)
+- 2 large green apples, cored, skin on, chopped (or 3 small green apples)

 - 2 large sweet red apples, cored, skin on, chopped (or 3 small red sweet apples)

-- 1 cup raw unsalted walnuts, optional: lightly toasted (sub unsweetened shredded coconut if nut-free)
+- 1 cup raw unsalted walnuts, raw or lightly toasted (sub unsweetened shredded coconut if nut-free)

 - 1 cup raisins (or currants)